-Over the off season, you can order our raw honey or Patricia’s jam (while they last) by writing to us at firstname.lastname@example.org.
+We are closed for the winter months, but you can order our amazing raw honey or Patricia’s jams (while they last) by writing to us at firstname.lastname@example.org or calling 802-767-9385.

 We are a pick-your-own (PYO) farm or you can buy pre-picked berries at our farm store, along with our certified organic jam, honey from the farm’s bees, local maple syrup, coffee, and books.
 We also have free wireless Internet connection at the farm store.